To teach them what the odometer reading implies, you must also shoot the following questions to your kids.

 To make it simple, length is the extent of something from end to end.

-The three elements associated with length are tall, short and long.
+The three basic elements associated with length are tall, short and long.
 These elements are everywhere around us.
 You can compare the height of your siblings, length of two objects, distance between places.
 These concepts make kids use the terms tall, short and long.

 Lets discuss the two systems of units of length.